 2. Or you can use adviceDirect, a service that will provide you with portfolio management, but the fees are a percentage of the account, yet you need $50000 to open such an account

-It is necessary to understand that the needs of each and every investor are different and hence, the platform is to serve the specific needs.
-T
+It is also necessary to understand that the needs of each and every investor are different and hence, the platform is to serve the specific needs.

-The clients do offer greater access to quotes, trading and account information, at all times of the day, through the web or automated telephone trading.
-Clients of this bank are offered with tools to help make self directed investment decisions.
+Also, the clients do have access to quotes, trading and account information, at all times of the day, through the web or automated telephone trading.
+On top of it, you have the right tools to help make self-directed investment decisions.